comit/sonoff-bridge/Sensor-Configuration.md

 - BME280 Pressure, Temperature and Humidity
 - HTU21  Temperature and Humidity

-You can dynamically add I2C sensors using the following (MQTT) commands:
+You can add I2C sensors using the following (MQTT) commands:

 1. ``modules`` - show supported modules
 2. ``module 1`` - select desired module functionality for a Sonoff Basic (Wait for the restart)